How Are Essential Oils Extracted?

 - supercritical CO2 extraction process.
 This method helps to maintain the integrity of the base constituents of the oil and produces a highly concentrated finished product without using petroleum solvents.

-Solvent extraction involves soaking plant material in a solvent to draw the fragrance out in a liquid called an absolute.
+Solvent extraction involves soaking plant material in a solvent to draw the fragrance out.
 It works for any type of plant matter but is typically used for more fragile material, like flowers.
 The resulting mixture is then processed several times to separate the absolute from the solvent and any plant residue.

 Petroleum Solvent: A few years ago almost all absolutes, essential oils, and even carrier oils were extracted in this manner.
 However, since residues of the petroleum solvent, like hexane or benzene, may remain in the aromatic oil, solvent extraction was not recommended for essential oils used for aromatherapy.
 These residues may also cause allergic reactions and skin irritation.